juliadaser/StainedUnderwear/Building the Project/INSTRUCTIONS.md

 To get started, 3D print the robot-arm parts, the sink, the faucet and the brush-holder part.
 You can find all the 3D printing files in the "Building the Project" - "3d print" folder.

+We followed this tutorial to assemble the robotic arm: https://howtomechatronics.com/tutorials/arduino/diy-arduino-robot-arm-with-smartphone-control/